At the end of getting an autism diagnosis, you’ll have a follow-up appointment. Then, you may be signposted to a relevant service in Leeds.

 - Ask your GP or other healthcare professional to fill in this form

 Once the form has been completed, email it to firstname.lastname@example.org.

 Post-diagnostic support sessions from Leeds Autism AIM

 Leeds Autism AIM have a series of fortnightly post-diagnostic support sessions, funded by the Leeds Clinical Commissioning Group (CCG).
 They are for anyone who has been diagnosed as autistic in the last six months prior to their appointment by the Leeds Autism Diagnostic Service (LADS).

 For more info on these sessions, please click on the link below:

 The Care Act is a piece of law that says if you need extra support, you’re entitled to it.
 You can get an assessment of your needs through Leeds’ Adult Social Care team.

 You can find out more on the Leeds City Council website.

-Leeds Autism AIM can provide some limited advocacy support at our two drop-ins.
+Leeds Autism AIM can provide some limited advocacy support remotely by phone, email, text chat or video call.
 Visit the Advocacy page of our website to find out more.
-You can contact Advonet, who offer a wider range of advocacy services including:
+You can contact The Advonet Group, who offer a wider range of advocacy services including:

 - Independent Health Complaints Advocacy